 Setting WCS properties using an external capabilities file

 If you want more flexibility in how the service advertises its capabilities, you can use external capabilities files.
-For example, WCS services hosted on ArcGIS Server only advertise the support on their native spatial reference system and WGS84.
+For example, WCS services hosted on ArcGIS Server only support their native spatial reference system and WGS84.
 Given that ArcGIS Server supports thousands of predefined spatial reference systems, these can be added to a WCS service and advertised to WCS clients by using external WCS capabilities files.
-See Use external capabilities files with WCS services for more information.
+See Using external capabilities files with WCS services for more information.

 Securing WCS services

 ArcGIS Server supports a number of different authentication schemes.
-Services that are expected to be accessed via OGC interfaces must be secured using Integrated Windows Authentication, HTTP Basic, or HTTP Digest.
+Services that are expected to be accessed via OGC interfaces should be secured using HTTP Basic or HTTP Digest.
 Most OGC clients (both non-Esri and Esri clients) will understand and work with these widespread standard authentication schemes.

 Consuming WCS services

-To connect to a WCS service, you must provide the endpoint of the WCS service URL.
+To connect to a WCS service, you need to provide the endpoint of the WCS service URL.
 For WCS services published through ArcGIS Server, the URL takes this format: